Pulled pork is a barbeque staple. And since it’s usually cooked in bulk, no one worries about how much pulled pork per person is needed.

 Let’s pretend that you ignored all the wonderful advice in this article and you’ve realized you don’t have enough pulled pork for all of your guests.
 What do you do?

-So, the first thing you can do is slim down the pork portions and bolster the sides.
+So, the first thing you can do is slim down the raw pork portions and bolster the sides.
 Add some extra potatoes, veg, or salad.
 We can’t promise that your guests won’t notice, but at least they won’t go hungry.

-If you’re serving pulled pork as part of a buffet or walk around barbeque and you seem to be running low, the best you can do is make sure you have more burgers and dogs.
+If you’re serving pulled pork as part of a buffet or walk around the barbeque and you seem to be running low, the best you can do is make sure you have more burgers and dogs.

-Place the pork into an airtight bag or container and pour the cooking juices over the meat.
+Place the cooked pulled pork into an airtight bag or container and pour the cooking juices over the meat.
 Give it a bit of a shake to coat all of the pork.
 These juices will help keep the pork moist.

 Once in an airtight container, you can keep it in the refrigerator or freezer.
 In the fridge, you can keep it for a few days.
-In the freezer, you can keep the pork for around 3 months.
+In the freezer, you can keep the cooked pulled pork for around 3 months.

 When you’re ready to eat you could use the pulled pork in a sandwich, on a pizza, for nachos, or as a topping for mac and cheese.